 - Individual truck and employee tracking

 The past decade has seen extraordinary innovations in telematics technology.
-Proven benefits have quickly overcome concerns about “big brother” having an eye on everything.
-Both the type of information captured, and the ways information is delivered have transformed telemetry from a nice-to-have to a must-have in today’s uber competitive materials handling industry.
+Proven benefits of fleet management systems have quickly overcome concerns about “big brother” having an eye on everything.
+Both the type of information captured and the ways information is delivered have transformed telemetry from a nice-to-have to a must-have in today’s uber-competitive materials handling industry.

 Contact Fairchild Equipment to Learn More About Telematics

 When choosing your lift truck fleet management system, choose Fairchild Equipment.
-You’ll have precision control over your costs while maximizing your return on investment (ROI) on your fleet investment.
+You will have precise control over your costs while maximizing your return on investment (ROI) on your fleet investment.
 Contact Fairchild Equipment today to learn more about telematics, or visit a dealership near you to speak with a local representative.